A Glimpse of Hinduism

 7. I believe that the Vedas contain the eternal truth.

-Brahma – has four faces – which represents four Vedas
+Brahma has four faces, which represent the four Vedas

 He has four hands – the four directions.